 About Benjamin

 Benjamin is partner and head of the team Intellectual Property & Technology and works on complex (cross-border) patent litigation before the Dutch specialised court and the Unified Patent Court.
-He works on SPC cases and litigates biologics and biosimilars cases.
+He works on SPC cases and litigates biologics and biosimilar cases.

 His practice also includes other aspects of intellectual property law, including patents, trademarks, designs and copyright, passing off and trade secret protection, and enforcement.